U.N. Security Council to target Iraq, Syria militants on Friday

 It condemns the recruitment of foreign fighters, demands they all withdraw and "expresses its readiness to consider listing those recruiting for or participating in the activities" of Nusra Front and Islamic State, including through financing or facilitating travel of foreign fighters.

-The resolution expresses concern that oilfields captured by both groups "are generating income which support their recruitment efforts and strengthen their operational capability to organise and carry out terrorist attacks."
+The resolution expresses concern that oilfields captured by both groups "are generating income which support their recruitment efforts and strengthen their operational capability to organize and carry out terrorist attacks."

 It condemns any direct or indirect trade with Islamic State or Nusra Front and warns such moves could lead to sanctions.